Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect/skill.rst

 skill
 ====================================================================================================

 `number`_.
+Read-only.
 The skill for the associated school that the effect is associated with.

 .. _`number`: ../../../lua/type/number.html